 More than 440,000 people die in the United States from tobacco-related diseases every year, making it the nation’s leading cause of preventable death.
-Smoking reduces the health of people who smoke in general and causes may diseases.
-Including:
+Smoking can cause:

 Smoking causes coronary heart disease.